microsoft/fast/CONTRIBUTING.md

 Before a pull request is accepted, time should be given to receive input from *collaborators* or *code owners* with the expertise to evaluate the changes.
 The amount of time can vary but at least 3 days during the typical working week and 5 days over weekends should be given to account for international time differences and work schedules.

-When a pull request : (a) has a significant impact on the project, (b) is inherently controversial, or (c) has not reached consensus with *collaborators*; add a "controversial" label to the pull request for the *steering committee* to review the pull request.
-Pull requests labeled with "controversial" are not approved until the *steering committee* reviews the issue and makes a decision.
+When a pull request : (a) has a significant impact on the project, (b) is inherently controversial, or (c) has not reached consensus with *collaborators*; add a "status:controversial" label to the pull request for the *steering committee* to review the pull request.
+Pull requests labeled with "status:controversial" are not approved until the *steering committee* reviews the issue and makes a decision.

 Additionally, *owners*, can temporarily enable [interaction limits](https://help.github.com/articles/limiting-interactions-with-your-repository/) to allow a "cool-down" period when hot topics become disruptive.